 Project Mammogram was selected for an oral presentation at The Susan G. Komen Foundation’s eighth annual Mission Conference, A Promise in Action, which was held at The Grand Hyatt in Washington, DC, June 5 – 7, 2005.
 Two of our members made the presentation which included the goals achieved and the crucial role of Kingwood Women’s Club’s funding and volunteer time for the project.

-We take new members once a year and the next enrollment period will be from January 1 – February 15, 2014.
-We will hold an informational session at 10:00 AM on January 13, 2014 at the Homewood Suites to introduce prospective members to our club’s mission.
-The Homewood Suites is located at 23320 Highway 59 North in Kingwood.
-Themembership application is linked on the membership page of the website.
-You can also let us know of your membership interest by emailing firstname.lastname@example.org
+We take new members once a year and the next enrollment period will be from January 1 – February 15, 2015.
+We will hold an informational session in early January to introduce prospective members to our club’s mission.
+Once the date has been set, it will be posted on this website or you can let us know of your membership interest by emailing email@example.com.

 To contact us for general information you may write to us at: